What is the Oldest Candy in Mexico? Discover Its Sweet History

 Essential Tools

-• Non-stick pan for toasting the amaranth seeds.
+• Non-stick pan for toasting amaranth seeds

-• Saucepan for preparing the syrup.
+• Saucepan for making the syrup

-• Baking dish for shaping the candy.
+• Baking dish for shaping the candy

 Equipment Alternatives